Economic MPC of Markov Decision Processes: Dissipativity in Undiscounted Infinite-Horizon Optimal Control: The LQR Case

 \subsection{Convergence under $ D_{\mathrm{KL}}$}

-Before delivering a storage function for the LQR case, we will first show that $D_\mathrm{KL}\left(\rho_k||\rho^\star\right) $ is monotonically decreasing.
-This will require several technical results that will be needed for building a storage function.
-In order to proceed, let us introduce first a first useful technical Lemma. \begin{Lemma} Consider a full-rank matrix $M\in\mathbb R^{n\times n}$ such that its maximum singular value, i.e., $\sigma_{\max}\left(M\right)$ is less than $1$, and consider a symmetric (not necessarily definite) matrix $\Delta\in\mathbb R^{n\times n}$.
-Consider $\Lambda(\cdot)$ the ordered eigenvalues of a matrix.
+The stability of the stochastic LQR in the $D_{\mathrm{KL}}$ sense can be established by the theory proposed above, via providing a storage functional $\lambda$, and as a result a Lyapunov functional for the problem.
+This is the approach used by the established dissipativity theory in economic MPC, allowing one to build a Lyapunov function directly from the cost and dynamics of the problem at hand.
+We will present this approach in Section \ref{sec:StorageLQR}.
+Unlike general optimal control and MPC problems, the LQR problem admits a simple and explicit policy, allowing one to explicitly describe the closed-loop dynamics and discuss their stability directly.
+In this section, we will adopt this approach first and confirm that $D_\mathrm{KL}\left(\rho_k||\rho_\star\right) $ is monotonically decreasing under the LQR closed-loop dynamics.
+This will require several technical results that will also be needed for building a storage functional.
+The proofs of Lemma \ref{Lemma:Bazdmeg}, Lemma \ref{Lemma:ConvergenceInEigenvalues}, Proposition \ref{Prop:Generic:Dissimilarity}, Lemma \ref{Lemma:someMoreShit}, and Theorem \ref{LQR:Stability} are provided in the Appendix.
+In order to proceed, let us introduce first a useful technical lemma. \begin{Lemma} Consider a full-rank matrix $M\in\mathbb R^{n\times n}$ such that its maximum singular value, i.e., $\sigma_{\max}\left(M\right)$ is less than $1$, and consider a symmetric (possibly indefinite) matrix $\Delta\in\mathbb R^{n\times n}$.
+Consider $\Lambda_{1,\ldots,n}(\cdot)$ the ordered eigenvalues of an $\mathbb R^{n\times n}$ matrix $\cdot$, where the indexing denotes that order.
 Then the following holds: